Part 3 of 6

 Glass Fiber Shoe Plate Flat

-Why would you choose a flat carbon graphite plate?
-When we first started to sell flat carbon graphite plates I didn't really see them as a very practical tool.
+Why would you choose a flat glass fiber shoe plate?
+When we first started to sell flat glass fiber show plates I didn't really see them as a very practical tool.
 They're primarily used to stiffen the shoe and my experience that was their sole use (what a pun, eh? sole use?).
 But it's been interesting how our customers have taken to them.
 Customer feedback has been very positive.
 We've had customers use them for a number of different applications where I thought the flat turf toe plate or the molded turf toe plate might have been a better choice.
 The indications for the flat plates include midfoot arthritis, metatarsal fractures, cuboid syndrome, hallux limitus and turf toe.
-I think the one virtue I've really seen is that the flat carbon plates are really good for heavy folks.
+I think the one virtue I've really seen is that the flat glass plates are really good for heavy folks.
 They wear like iron and cannot be broken down.

-Why choose the Carbon Graphite Shoe Plate Flat?
+Why choose the Glass Fiber Shoe Plate Flat?

 - It's thin - it really does slip into the shoe well due to the flat shape.